natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-8B.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 1 x 23 mm Type 23-3 cannon, belly-mounted (200 rpg)
+* 1 x 23 mm Type 23-3 cannon, belly-mounted (200 rpg)
-** 1 x 23 mm Type 23-3 cannon + 64 x large calibre countermeasures
+* 64 x large calibre countermeasures

 The J-8B is the first Chinese aircraft in War Thunder to be equipped with the Type 23-3 cannon, which is a copy of the Soviet [[GSh-23L (23 mm)|GSh-23L]] seen on the [[MiG-23 (Family)|MiG-23]] and most [[MiG-21 (Family)|MiG-21]] models.
 Compared to the J-7E's lone 30 mm cannon, the Type 23-3 has a much higher rate of fire and more ammunition, but poorer ballistics and a lesser damage output.